paruianik/paruianik/README.md

 ---
 ### ■ About
 Final year M.Tech student in **Computer Science and Data Processing** at **IIT Kharagpur** with string foundation in Physics, machine learning and core CS fundamentals.
 My work mostly involves deep learning, NLP, and apllied AI systems, where I focuses into building, practical and scalable systems.
+I am particularly interested in working at the intersection of machine learning and software development, where I can build robust systems that bring intelligent models to real-world applications.
 I am passionate about building impactful software and solving challenging problems.